UAW, GM leaders have a deal to end strike, now workers will decide

-Neither the UAW nor GM released details of the deal, which is subject to ratification by UAW members.
+Neither the UAW nor GM released details of the deal, which is subject to ratification by UAW members, a process that could last up to two weeks.
 A new contract is expected to include commitments by the automaker to invest billions in U.S. vehicle factories to build new generations of electric vehicles, as well as U.S. electric vehicle battery plants.
 Union leaders worry that a shift to electric vehicles could cost thousands of jobs at engine and transmission factories.

+Trump spoke individually with Barra and UAW President Gary Jones on Wednesday, spokesmen for GM and the union confirmed.
+The White House declined to comment on the discussions.

-The deal also would create or retain 9,000 UAW jobs, the source said.
-CNBC earlier reported that figure.
+The deal also would create or retain 9,000 UAW jobs, a "substantial" number of which will be new, the source said.
 GM in September said its initial offer would support 5,400 jobs - and a majority of those would be new jobs.

 If the contract is ratified, UAW workers who have been living on $250 a week in strike pay are expected to get one-time signing bonuses, as well as increases to base pay.
 The union had also pushed for temporary workers at GM plants who earned less than permanent UAW employees to get an easier path to full-time wages and benefits.

-Shares of GM rose as much as 2.6% on Wednesday and were still up 1.5% at $36.81 in afternoon trading.
+GM shares closed 1.1% higher at $36.65 on Wednesday after rising as much as 2.6% during the day.
 Shares of some auto parts suppliers also rose after the UAW announced the tentative deal.
 The cost of the strike - and how quickly those costs can be recovered - will be a focus for investors as the automaker and its major suppliers report quarterly results over the next several days.

 Analysts have estimated the strike cost GM more than $2 billion in lost production, though some of that could be made up through overtime work.
 The strike halted production of GM's large pickup trucks and sport utility vehicles - key drivers of the company's global profit.